romcal/romcal-api/README.md

 $ npm run test:watch
 ```

-To-do list (non-exclusive):
+## Roadmap (non-exclusive)

 - [ ] Add full API support for Calendars, Locales, Dates
-- [ ] Get dates in a custom range: between 2 dates (civil or liturgical date), or 2 seasons (the first day of the first season and the last day of the 2nd season)
+- [ ] Get dates within a custom range: between 2 dates (civil or liturgical date), or 2 seasons (the first day of the first season and the last day of the 2nd season)
 - [ ] Replace Express by Fastify or Koa -> they are more modern (but still very mature), highly maintained and focus on speed.
 - [ ] Move to GraphQL (or support both REST API and GraphQL)
 - [ ] Support date offset to manage different time zones between clients and the back-end API